|Alberta Wild Rose (Prickly Rose)|

 Native to Canada, this hardy perennial is an attractive addition to any garden.
 Wildlife enjoy its edible rosehips, which... more

 Balsam Fir - best known as a "Christmas tree" - doesn't just look great in living rooms; it's a terrific tree for your yard too!

 This fir grows tall and narrow.
 Balsam Fir is cold hardy, shade tolerant, and will thrive in most soil types and moisture levels... more

-Balsam Poplar is a hardy, fast-growing deciduous tree.
-Native to Canada east of the Rockies, this large, upright's seedlings are grown from cuttings.
+Balsam Poplar is a hardy, fast-growing deciduous tree that is Native to Canada east of the Rockies.

 We grow them in two variations.
-Sometimes they are a male clone, so they don't produce fluff.
-Other times, the collection was from both male and... more
+Sometimes they are a male clones, so they don't produce fluff.
+Other times, we grow them from seed, which will result in fluff... more

 Beaked Hazelnut is a multi-stemmed, deciduous shrub native to North America.

 It features smooth, grey bark and edible nuts.
 Beaked Hazelnut prefers a rich sandy-clay loam but will grow on poorer sites, and can be used as an understory shrub... more